NikSchaefer/Portfolio-V2/content/featured/HalcyonTheme/index.md

 showInProjects: true
 ---

-Instagram Clone but for Dogs!<br /> <br /> Contains thousands of Posts in a rest API
+Instagram Clone but for Dogs!
+Like your posts and share them with url.
+Instadog utlizes a random dog Api for Images and videos while text is randomly generated.